hzdu/ctnis_com/wp-content/plugins/happyforms-upgrade/readme.txt

 * Bugfix: Function re-declaration was breaking choice-based fields.

 = 1.24.2 =
-* New feature: Integrately integration.
+* New feauture: Integrately integration.
 * Improvement: Automatic validation of "Limit choices" controls.
 * Improvement: All dropdowns become searchable automatically with more than 6 choices.
 * Bugfix: "Add Media" button in Email tab wasn't working.